Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 ### AMIs for AWS

-Xceptance provides AMIs (Amazon Machine Images) for use with Amazon EC2.
+Xceptance provides ready to go AMIs (Amazon Machine Images) with XLT.
 These AMIs are pre-packaged systems, which are optimized for load testing and have XLT already installed.
 Using one of these AMIs may save you the work to create and maintain your own AMIs, but may also impose additional costs.
 Amazon will charge you for the infrastructure usage.
 Make sure that your security group permits communication on port 8500.
 This is the XLT agent port on these machines.
 A list of current AWS AMI ids can be found next to the release information on <a href="https://github.com/Xceptance/XLT/releases" target="_blank">GitHub</a>.

 In addition to that, you can also build your own images using our public <a href="https://github.com/Xceptance/XLT-Packer" target="_blank">XLT-Packer project</a>.
 It contains a README on how to use it to create images set up for running XLT for the cloud vendor of your choice.

+{{%warning title="Older AMIs"%}}
+Usually the last major and minor versions of XLT AMIs are provided by Xceptance.
+There is no guarantee that older version will be kept available.
+Make sure you either have your own AMIs setup or upgrade to a more current one frequently.
+{{%/warning%}}

 ### Setting up ec2_admin

 Before you can use the tool, you have to **configure** it appropriately.
 There is a configuration file for this: `<xlt>/config/ec2_admin.properties`.

 The most important settings are your _AWS credentials_.
-These are needed to authorize any AWS operation, which is executed on your behalf.
+These are needed to authorize AWS operation, which are executed on your behalf.

 In addition to this, it is possible to configure the names of the _AWS key pair_ used for each region in the properties, but if there is none defined, the tool will also prompt you for a key pair to use during instance setup.